+Intensive/High

-Intensive/High: Require in-depth care coordination due to multiple complex health issues, high utilization or risk for future utilization Supportive/Moderate: Require chronic condition management or moderate assistance with care coordination Population Health/Low: Require minimal care coordination and are managing current conditions well
+Require in-depth care coordination due to multiple complex health issues, high utilization or risk for future utilization

+Supportive/Moderate

+Require chronic condition management or moderate assistance with care coordination

+Population Health/Low

+- Require minimal care coordination and are managing current conditions well

-Individualized care plans (ICP) The ICP is developed by the care management staff with the involvement of the enrollee and/or their caregiver to the extent possible and input from the Interdisciplinary Care Team and HRA.
-The ICP will include the beneficiary's self-management goals and objectives, personal healthcare preferences, caregiver(s) role, a description of services specifically tailored to the beneficiary's needs, and alternative actions if goals are not met.
-The care management staff ensures that the care plan contains services and interventions that are consistent with the beneficiary's health care needs.
-The identified problems drive interventions and goal statements and facilitate enrollee/caregiver participation.
+Individualized care plans (ICP)

+- The ICP is developed by the care management staff with the involvement of the beneficiary, to the extent possible and input from the Interdisciplinary Care Team and HRA. - The ICP will include the beneficiary's self-management goals and objectives, personal healthcare preferences, a description of services specifically tailored to the beneficiary's needs, and alternative actions if goals are not met. - The care management staff ensures that the care plan contains services and interventions that are consistent with the beneficiary's health care needs.
+The identified problems drive interventions and goal statements and facilitate beneficiary/caregiver participation.

-Interdisciplinary Care Team (ICT) In addition to the enrollee and family/caregivers, the ICT is comprised of various disciplines whose primary purpose is to coordinate the delivery of services and benefits that address the enrollee's clinical, social and other needs.
-At a minimum, the ICT members include the enrollee family and or caregiver, care manager, primary care physician/practitioner, and a medical director.
+Interdisciplinary Care Team (ICT)

+In addition to the beneficiary and family/caregivers, the ICT is comprised of various disciplines whose primary purpose is to coordinate the delivery of services and benefits that address the beneficiary's clinical, social and other needs.

+At a minimum, the ICT members include the beneficiary, family and or caregiver, care manager, primary care physician/practitioner, and a medical director.
 In addition, MCA has access to pharmacists, behavioral health specialists and medical management staff.

 ICTs communicate in-person and via teleconference during regularly scheduled meetings.

-Care Transition Protocols MCA uses care transitions protocols to ensure that all enrollees have a smooth and safe transition between health care settings both in network and out of network, before, during and after transitions.
+Care Transition Protocols

+MCA uses care transition protocols to ensure that all beneficiaries have a smooth and safe transition between health care settings.
 MCA maintains standardized practices and systems to ensure timely and thorough communications between and among internal staff and all involved providers to optimize support and minimize complications related to care setting transitions, and facility (hospital/skilled nursing facility) admissions and readmissions.

-For Planned transitions of Facility placement (custodial and HCBS -Alternative Home and Community Based Facilities (Assisted Living Facility (ALF), Assisted Living Center (ALC), group home (GH)) services are based primarily on enrollee choice.
-Additional input in the decision making may come from the enrollee's guardian/significant other, caregivers, case manager's assessment, PCP and /or other service providers.
-The case manager in coordination with other Long Term Care staff assist with the process before, during and after transitions
+For Long Term Care beneficiaries, transition procedures are based upon changes in the provider or place from which the beneficiary receives health care.
+For planned transitions of Facility placement, services are based primarily on beneficiary choice.
+Additional input in the decision making may come from the beneficiary's guardian/significant other, case manager's assessment, PCP and /or other service providers.
+The case manager in coordination with other Long Term Care staff assist with the process.